Innlandet-Fylkesarkiv/file-converter/README.md

 + Did you encounter any instructions in the README that weren't correct?
 + Were there any sections you found vague/unhelpful?
 + Are there some sections you would have liked that weren't here?

+# Further Development
+The PronomHelper.cs class has a static method ```string PronomToFullName(string pronom)``` to retrieve the full name of file formats based on data in the [British National Archives PRONOM lookup tool](https://www.nationalarchives.gov.uk/PRONOM/Format/proFormatSearch.aspx?status=new).
+That method was created using a small C++ program.
+As the British National Archives publish more PRONOM PUIDs that method would need to be updated.
+The program is located [here](https://github.com/larsmhaugland/PRONOM-helper-creator), see the README in that repo for usage.

 # 🌟 Acknowledgments
 Our application makes use of several **external libraries and software** under their respective licenses, for further information see [External libraries and software](#external-libraries-and-software).